-- e.
-The proposed amendment does not materially affect the adequacy or availability of urban facilities and services to the immediate area or the overall area of the urban growth area; and - Staff Analysis: The site is not located within an Urban Growth Area and will not materially affect the adequacy or availably of urban facilities and services (see Staff Analysis in Section F.1.c.). - f.
+e.
+The proposed amendment does not materially affect the adequacy or availability of urban facilities and services to the immediate area or the overall area of the urban growth area; and f.
 The proposed amendment is consistent with the GMA, Kitsap County-wide Planning Policy, state and local laws and other applicable inter-jurisdictional policies or agreements.